A good sleeping pad is imperative

 method.
 However, (B) makes for a faster mod and

-floor.
-Sleeping pad & shelter floor protection
+Sleeping pad & shelter floor protection in

-in one.
+one.
 Double duty! |

 What about pillows?